 When creating the Worksop Masterplan, we brought in the expert services of Planning and Development Consultant Timothy Crawshaw.
 In the seventh of a series of Blogs, he muses how the top of town could be transformed into a family-friendly area for fun and al fresco dining.

 If the Town Centre is to become a more attractive place to live, work and visit in the future, the quality of the outdoor spaces is going to be important.

-Currently the market place would benefit from a year-round purpose, and whilst the space is attractively planted with places to sit, it could contribute more to the life of the town.
-The quality of the space and the buildings around it are compromised by the traffic that enters from Potter Street and Westgate and, should it be possible to redirect the traffic, a pedestrianised space could be created that is safer and that could accommodate more events, specialist markets and pavement cafés.
+Currently the marketplace would benefit from a year-round purpose, and whilst the space is attractively planted with places to sit, it could contribute more to the life of the town.
+The quality of the space and the surrounding buildings are compromised by the traffic that enters from Potter Street and Westgate and, should it be possible to redirect the traffic, a pedestrianised space could be created that is safer and that could accommodate more events, specialist markets and pavement cafés.